LTUC/amman-dotnet-401d2/curriculum/class-12/resources/ef-web-app.md

     });
   }
   ```

-- [ ] Run the `Update-Database` command again, and you should see a big error talking about the Connection String
+- [ ] Apply migrations again, and you should see a big error talking about the Connection String
+      - Terminal: `dotnet ef database update`
+      - Package Manager Console `Update-Database`
 - [ ] Finally, add the actual connection string to the `appsettings.json` file
   - Change **DBNAMEHERE** to the name of the database for your project